 So after taking a bath, you’re going to gently dab up a towel on your entire body, and when it is still damp apply a liberal amount of moisturizer to seal this water.

 So keep a bottle of moisturizer in your washroom and as soon as finish bathing you can apply a moisturizer.

 If you sleep with the heater on that tends to dry out your skin even more.
-So, applying essential oils or moisturizer at night before sleeping allows them to properly hydrate skin as well as heal skin in the most effective manner.
+So, applying essential oils or moisturizers at night before sleeping allows them to properly hydrate skin as well as heal skin in the most effective manner.

-Before going to bed at night apply on face, as well as hands and legs, Vaseline or Cetaphil Moisturizing Cream, or even virgin coconut oil could be used.
+Before going to bed at night apply on the face, as well as hands and legs, Vaseline or Cetaphil Moisturizing Cream, or even virgin coconut oil could be used.
 Also, after a bath, you can apply coconut oil to your whole body.

 If you need to avoid the smell of coconut oil then you can use glycerine on your body.
-Mix equal part of glycerine and water in a bottle and store it.
+Mix equal parts of glycerine and water in a bottle and store it.
 Shake it before use and apply it liberally on your entire body.
 This will decrease the stickiness that accompanies glycerine and is better tolerated.